IBE160/SG-Oslo-Flexi/docs/epics.md

     *   Given a document has been uploaded and processed,
     *   When the analysis is complete,
     *   Then a summary and key concepts are extracted and stored.

+**Story 3.4: Secure Temporary Storage**

+*   **As a system,** I want to securely store uploaded documents temporarily, so that they are available for processing but not exposed or retained indefinitely.
+*   **Acceptance Criteria:**
+    *   Given a user uploads a file,
+    *   When the file is saved to the storage volume,
+    *   Then it is not accessible via a public URL.
+    *   And it is stored with a unique identifier associated with the user session or ID.

+**Story 3.5: Document & Content Deletion**

+*   **As a user (or system administrator),** I want uploaded documents and generated content to be deleted upon request or after a set time, so that my data privacy is respected.
+*   **Acceptance Criteria:**
+    *   Given a document has been processed and stored,
+    *   When the user clicks "Delete" OR a defined TTL (Time-To-Live) expires,
+    *   Then the original file and all associated database records (summary, quiz) are permanently removed from the system.

 ## Epic 4: AI-Powered Content Generation